AmandaB2023/P1_Lackyle_Sporthorses/README.md

 * On smaller screen sizes such as mobile phones or tablets to allow for a good user experience of the site, the Lackyle Sporthorses navigation menu text is hidden with a media query to prevent the navigation bar from being cluttered.

 * When viewing the site with mobile devices and/or tablets the navigation links change to a toggle menu with the use of a burger icon.
-This was implemented to give the site a clean and non-cluttered appearance, as well as providing a good user experience.
+This was implemented to give the site a clean and non-cluttered appearance, as well as to provide a good user experience.
 Given that most users would already be familiar with seeing and using the burger icon when navigating websites on mobile and other smaller-screen devices.

 * A footer that contains links and icons for the four main social media platforms namely Facebook, Instagram, Twitter and YouTube.